Rejection Letter Samples Sent Following an Interview

 Your Candidates Deserve to Know When They Are No Longer Under Consideration

-Send a candidate rejection letter as soon as you have decided that the applicant is unqualified for your job.
+Send a candidate rejection letter as soon as you have decided that the applicant is unqualified or not the most qualified for your job.
 The qualifications may have looked good on paper, but when the applicant participated in a first round interview, the reaction from your employees was unfavorable.

 Now, employers know that a lot is going on behind the scene when an employer hires an employee.
 But, the candidates don't know what is happening.
 They can only guess.

 And, one bad habit that some employers exhibit is to keep all prospects waiting in the dark while they make an offer and negotiate with their first choice candidate.
 You need to let the other candidates know as soon as you know that they are not the person you want to hire.
 Do you settle instead for a second or third choice candidate?
 This is a bad practice.

 If you want to establish a reputation as an employer of choice to attract the best applicants and make your employees proud to recruit for you, you’ll stay in touch with your candidates at each step of the hiring process.